royw/appimage-updater/docs/usage.md

 - `--limit, -l INTEGER`: Maximum number of releases to display (1-50, default: 10)
 - `--assets, -a`: Show detailed asset information for each release
 - `--dry-run`: Show URLs that would be examined without fetching data
-- `--enable-multiple-processes/--disable-multiple-processes`: Enable/disable parallel processing (overrides global default)
-- `--process-pool-size INTEGER`: Number of processes to use in the process pool (1-16, overrides global default)

 **Examples:**